jamdominguez/React-Learning_ReactJS/README.md

 export default ComponentWithConnectionToRedux
 ```

 3. **Available store from all components int the application access point**:  Wrapp the application with Provider component to be available the store access from any component.
-Import the Counter container to use the redux store.
+Import the Counter container to use the Redux store.
 Note how is named the container Counter component (because is exported by default and is possible do this)
 ```js
 // index.js
 import React from 'react';